Ditzy Doo. Or, if you prefer, Derpy Hooves. A happy-go-lucky, muffin-loving mare with hardly a care in the world. Right?

 - Precision F-Strike: Spake the Most Holy Bringer of Dawn: "Shit."

-- Prolonged Prologue: The titular monsters don't even show up until Chapter 7.
+- Prolonged Prologue: The titular monsters don't even show up until the seventh chapter, First In, Last Out.

 - Psychic Link: The members of the generosity elemental's gestalt can telepathically communicate with one another and share spell knowledge, but retain individuality.
 If they want to.

 - Pun-Based Title: Several chapter titles are card game puns.
-Most egregious is "Plight of Foal's Betrayal."
+Most egregious is "Plight of Foal's Betrayal", a pun on "Night of Souls' Betrayal."

 - Really 700 Years Old: Pinkie Pie, though she still grew up on that rock farm at the same time as the rest of the Mane Six.
 Shortly afterwards, she fell through a time rift and landed in a different universe several millennia earlier.